lenahxo/IT202009/public_html/Project/Proposal.md

       - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
         - Screenshot #1 description explaining what you're trying to show

-- [ ] \(mm/dd/yyyy of completion) Home page will have a weekly, monthly, and lifetime scoreboard
+- [X] \(23 Dec 2021) Home page will have a weekly, monthly, and lifetime scoreboard
   -  List of Evidence of Feature Completion
-    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Status: Completed
     - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
     - Pull Requests
       - PR link #1 (repeat as necessary)